froesecom/Magnetic-Poetry/README.md

 - write test
 - create a 'seed' page, where I can hit the API to seed the database

+TESTING
+- test classic rails stuff
+- test if associations are working

 POLISH
 - social media share icons